knowledge-guided-machine-learning/Awesome-KGML-Papers/README.md

 <details>
 <summary><b>Format Used for Representing Knowledge</b></summary>
-Scientific knowledge in KGML can be represented in diverse mathematical or symbolic forms that are integrated into ML models.
+Scientific knowledge in KGML can be represented in diverse mathematical or symbolic forms to be integrated into ML models.
 For example,
 <b>PDEs/Equations/Rules</b> employ mathematical formulations or heuristic rules to capture known physical relationships and directly embed domain expertise; <b>Symmetries/Invariances</b> involve incorporating invariant properties, such as rotational or translational symmetry, into network architectures to enhance generalization; <b>Knowledge Graphs</b> structure relationships between entities to ensure predictions remain consistent with established scientific connections; and <b>Mechanistic Models</b> combine detailed process-based models with ML to leverage existing simulation capabilities.

 </details>